 - When suji is roasted, add 2½ cups of boiled water and mix well.
 Let the halwa cook in the water till the entire mixture becomes dry again or till all of the water is absorbed.
-This would take about 2 minutes.
-And remember to keep stirring continuously.
+This would take about 3-4 minutes.
+Remember to keep stirring continuously.

-- Add the sugar, raisins, almond and mix well and cook till the sugar is absorbed and halwa becomes dry again.
+- Once the mixture is dried, add the sugar, raisins, almond and mix well and cook till the sugar is absorbed and halwa becomes dry again.

 - Garnish with almonds and press lightly.

 - Let it cool completely for 30 mins.
-Cut into square pieces and serve.
+Cut into the desired shapes and serve.

-- Combine the whole wheat flour, salt and 2 tbsp of oil and mix well.
+- Combine the whole wheat flour, salt, and 2 tablespoons of oil and mix well.

 - Divide the dough into 3 equal portions and roll out each portion into a thin log as shown in the video.

 - Cut each log into ½ inch pieces.